The 3 Best Things You Can Do For Your Health Right Now

 Me, doing yoga in Croatia

 Three years ago, I began my journey to health and wellness.
-I was working as an ex-pat in India when I was laid off from my job as a Program Manager for a large telecom project.
-Feeling desperate to reclaim my health after a year of eating fattening Indian food, continually inhaling some of the worst pollutions on the planet, and smoking cigarettes, I decided to learn yoga.
-Since I had a travel blog with a few thousand followers, I thought maybe I could trade the enrollment fee for promotion of the yoga school on my blog, so I sent a few e-mails, not really expecting a response.
-One yoga school responded, and they agreed to give me free tuition if I would write about the experience on my blog!
+I worked as an ex-pat in India when I was laid off as a Program Manager for a large telecom project.
+Feeling desperate to reclaim my health after a year of eating fattening Indian food and continually inhaling some of the world’s worst pollutions, I decided to learn yoga.
+Since I had a travel blog with a few thousand followers, I thought maybe I could trade the enrollment fee for the promotion of the yoga school on my blog, so I sent a few e-mails, not expecting a response.
+One yoga school responded and agreed to give me free tuition if I would write about the experience on my blog!

 Lifestyle Changes

 My yoga students struggle with all kinds of ailments, from diabetes to heart disease and arthritis.
-They often ask me what else they can do (aside from yoga) to get healthier, and my answer is always the same, lifestyle changes.
-Lifestyle changes include things like making radical changes to your daily diet, getting regular aerobic exercise, quitting smoking and drinking alcohol, and establishing healthier sleeping habits.
-Typically, lifestyle changes are the hardest type of change to make, but they also make the most significant impact.
+They often ask me what else they can do (aside from yoga) to get healthier, and my answer is always the same: lifestyle changes.
+Lifestyle changes include making radical changes to your daily diet, getting regular aerobic exercise, quitting smoking and drinking alcohol, and establishing healthier sleeping habits.
+Typically, lifestyle changes are the most challenging to make but also make the most significant impact.
 Too many people complain about their health but are unwilling to make the lifestyle changes necessary to be healthy.

 Stress often leads to many other kinds of health issues.